MoXiaoXi233/LatteBoot/README.md

 * App supports dualboot *(Android + Windows)*
 * *App checking for EFI BIOS OS boot availability by boot file in EFI partition exists and show or hide Windows boot option depending on it*

-### For booting to Android modes and Windows:
+### For booting to Safe mode and Windows:
-* Just grant app Root permission
+* Grant app Root permission and click on preferred card

+### For booting to other modes:
+* Just click on preferred card *Root permissions not required*

 ### For Dual Boot users:
 * Preparing EFI partition: